arduino/arduino-lint/docs/CONTRIBUTING.md

 ### Building the source code

-From the project folder root, just run: F
+From the project folder root, just run:

 ```shell
 task build